mrbid/ChaoticSystemModelling/README.md

 # ChaoticSystemModelling
 This is an experiment to see how well a Feed-forward Neural Network could model a chaotic system.

-- [EntireSimulation](EntireSimulation) attempts to simulate every position of a sphere at each timestep of the simulation.
+- [EntireSimulation](EntireSimulation) attempts to predict every sphere position at each timestep of the simulation.
-- [CollisionsSimulation](CollisionsSimulation) attempts to simulate just the collisions and the reflected vector for every sphere.
+- [CollisionsSimulation](CollisionsSimulation) attempts to simulate just the collisions by predicting the reflected unit vector of a sphere when a collison occurs.

 The two code bases are almost identical I could have used an `#ifdef` flag to switch between the two, but it felt right to seperate them both.
 I had high hopes for the CollisionsSimulation but no dice it would seem.
 So far atleast.